All the Major Deaths in 'The Suicide Squad' Ranked

 “The Suicide Squad” has finally arrived in theaters and on HBO Max and, as director James Gunn promised, there is a whole lot of death.
 In fact, there are so many deaths that it’s hard to keep an accurate headcount of those who don’t make it through the film.
 But there are definitely some deaths that pack a little more punch than others.

-Unfortunately for those in the opening minutes of the film, it becomes apparent right away that dubbing them the “Suicide Squad” wasn’t necessarily an over-exaggeration — their mission is ridiculously dangerous.
-It’s dangerous to the point that Amanda Waller’s (Viola Davis) subordinates are openly taking bets on who will die, how it’ll happen, and when they’ll go.
+Unfortunately for those in the opening minutes of the film, it becomes apparent right away that dubbing them the “Suicide Squad” wasn’t an exaggeration — their mission is ridiculously dangerous, and a bunch of the members of the Squad are killed.
+It’s no surprise that Amanda Waller’s (Viola Davis) subordinates are openly taking bets on who will die, how it’ll happen, and when they’ll go.

-But, rather than starting a dead pool ourselves, we decided to keep a running list of the fatalities, and rank which ones hit the hardest.
+Given that death is such a major thing in “The Suicide Squad,” we decided to rank which ones hit the hardest.
 Obviously this list is subjective, but we’ll show our work for each one.
 An important note: We are only sticking to deaths that actually, well, stuck, for this list.
 If “The Suicide Squad” taught us anything, it’s that just because someone seems dead, doesn’t necessarily mean they are dead.

 11. Blackguard